plcodes/ocourse-forker/README.md

 # Orienteering Relay Forker

 This is a tool to help orienteering course setters to automatically create orienteering relay courses from control codes and relay variants.
+Created by Petteri Laitinen.
 Live version is available in GitHub Pages https://plcodes.github.io/ocourse-forker/

 ## Security